Rome

 Join Rome’s citizenry for a Bacchanalian revelry of unparalleled extravagance worthy of Roman grandeur!
 Come share a New Year's Eve memory as eternal as Rome!

-December 31, 2007 (The most convenient time for a New Year's Eve Party!) at the glamorously opulent, fabulously luxurious Villa Dominus
+December 31, 2015 (The most convenient time for a New Year's Eve Party!) at the glamorously opulent, fabulously luxurious Villa Dominus

-We'll have a place, a theme, some champagne, party treats, contests and prizes, endless eye candy, an epic extravaganza, all the usual suspects, fun and games for adults of all ages, and a cast of tens!
+We'll have a place, a theme, some champagne, party treats, endless eye candy, all the alcoholic loot plundered from the Battle of Badon Hill, an epic extravaganza with all the usual suspects, fun and games for adults of all ages, and a cast of tens!
+Bring your favorite or specialty drinks and some to share.
+Our shared efforts will make this a party to remember!

 Festive lights sparkle from ancient hills' rich villas where imperial ambitions were born.
 Myriad beacons stave off the Eternal City's dark midwinter murk.
 Saturnalia's festivals are now complete.
 The servile toil to pour libations from splashing amphorae into gem encrusted chalices of their togate masters.